Go back to blog homepage

 A. Long-Term vs Short-Term Fixed Deposits

 Long-term fixed deposits often offer higher interest rates, but they also require you to lock your money away for a longer period.
-If you think you might need your money in the near future, a short-term fixed deposit might be a better option.
+If you think you might need your money shortly, a short-term fixed deposit might be a better option.

 B. Using Fixed Deposit Ladders